 Instructions

-- Start by melting your chocolate.
-Microwave - Microwave for 30 seconds, then in 15-second increments, stirring in between.
-Chocolate should be smooth and shiny.
-Double boiler - Fit a metal bowl over a saucepan with 1 inch of simmering water, making sure the bowl is not touching the water.
-Add chocolate to the bowl and stir until the chocolate is completely melted.
+- Double boiler - Fit a metal bowl over a saucepan with 1 inch of simmering water.
+Make sure the bowl doesn't touch the water and stir until the chocolate is fully melted.

 - In a food processor or high-speed blender, blend all ingredients until smooth.
 Stop to scrape the sides of the blender if needed.